 2 cloves garlic, smashed, peeled, and minced

-3 c. peeled, seeded, and diced butternut squash or other winter squash
+3 cups peeled, seeded, and diced butternut squash or other winter squash

 - Meanwhile, bring a large pot of water to a boil.
 Salt generously and cook pasta according to package instructions.

 Looking to incorporate more seasonal vegetables into your menu plan?
 Try out a good vegetarian cookbook — the authors tend to do a fantastic job highlighting produce in a way that makes you want to come back for more!
-Herbivoracious: A Flavor Revolution with 150 Vibrant and Original Vegetarian Recipes by Michael Natkin would be a good start.
+The Complete Vegetarian Cookbook by America’s Test Kitchen would be a good start.
 It has amazing reviews!
 (Amazon)